mastondzn/eslint/README.md

       "postcss"
     },
     settings = {
-      -- Silent the stylistic rules in you IDE, but still auto fix them rulesCustomizations = customizations,
+      -- Silent the  rules in you IDE, but still auto fix them rulesCustomizations = customizations,
     },
   }